 \section{Boundary operators in upper half space}

-In this section we introduce the boundary operators adapted to the weighted poly-Laplacian $L_{2k}$ associated to a given $\gamma\in(0,\infty)\setminus\bN$.
+In this section we introduce the boundary operators associated to the weighted poly-Laplacian $L_{2k}$ determined by $\gamma\in(0,\infty)\setminus\bN$.
 By Lemma~\ref{lem:kernel}, the kernel of $L_{2k}$ contains solutions of the Poisson equation~\eqref{eqn:poisson} for any $\cgamma\in\mI^{2\gamma}$.
 Our boundary operators are designed to pick out the functions $F(\cdot,0)$ and $G(\cdot,0)$ of solutions to~\eqref{eqn:poisson}.
 They also give rise to formally self-adjoint boundary value problems; in fact, Theorem~\ref{thm:symmetry} gives a stronger result.
 To that end, it is convenient to introduce the space